rhettg/BlueOx/README.md

 Events are collected by a ziggy daemon (`ziggyd`) and can be configured in a variety of topologies.

 It's recommended that you run a ziggy daemon on each host, and then a master ziggy daemon that collects all the streams together for logging.
+In this configuration, failure of the centralized collector would not result in any data loss as the local instances would just queue up their events.

 So on your local machine, you'd run: